SEN Information Report

 The school is committed to a comprehensive training programme for all staff which includes Lifting and Handling, MAPA, Makaton and supporting the development of language and communication skills with young people with complex needs.
 Training packages are personalised for each learner.
 All staff undertake level 1 safeguarding training.

-The Meadows Sports College is a fully equipped modern Special school
+The Meadows School is a fully equipped modern Special school

 - Swimming pool heated to hydrotherapy temperatures which is accessible to all young people